mitotic/slidoc/README.md

 ## Concept dependency analysis

-Slidedown creates the `qind.html` file with a map analyzing each question for all the concepts it covers, and relating it to other questions which cover a subset of these concepts.
+Slidoc creates the `qind.html` file with a map analyzing each question for all the concepts it covers, and relating it to other questions which cover a subset of these concepts.

 To analyze concept dependency for lectures and exercises delivered, create a temporary subdirectory and use a command like:

-    slidedown.py ../Lectures/prefix-lecture0[1-6].md ../Lectures/prefix-exercise0[123].md
+    slidoc.py ../Lectures/prefix-lecture0[1-6].md ../Lectures/prefix-exercise0[123].md

 This will generate the concept dependency analysis for the first six lectures and the first three exercises in the files `index.html`,